Deepan-Karmakar/p5.js-tutorial/Beyond-the-canvas.md

 var text = createDiv("Here is some text and <a href='http://i.imgur.com/WXaUlrK.gif'>this is an HTML link</a>!");
 ```

-Each of these methods create a p5.Element, which is a wrapper around an HTML element, giving simplified access to many of it's main properties.
+Each of these methods create a p5.Element, which is a wrapper around an HTML element, giving simplified access to many of its main properties.
 However, if you want to access the underlying HTML element, you can use the `.elt` property.
 There is a reference for all properties of the element [here](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement).

 ## Creating HTML images